 Keep in mind that these micro-expressions might mean something different in every sales situation.
 They vary according to your particular situation.

-- Happiness – They like it, but maybe your price was to low, and you could have charged this customer more!
+Happiness – They like it, but maybe your price was too low, and you could have charged this customer more!
 Or perhaps they see the solution to their problem, and they are pleased they can move ahead with you.

-- Surprise – Could be the price, terms, benefits, features.
+Surprise – Could be the price, terms, benefits, and features.